win-acme/win-acme.github.io/reference/settings.md

 Default: `"[System]"`

 Configures a proxy server to use for communication with the ACME server and other HTTP requests done by the program.
-The default setting uses the system proxy.
-Passing an empty string will try to bypass the system proxy.
+The default setting (which is equivalent to `[wininet]`) uses the proxy as defined by the legacy Windows Internet API.
+You can also `[winhttp]` to use the more modern Windows HTTP API.
+Honestly `[winhttp]` **should** be the default, but isn't because of backwards compatiblity.
+Leaving the value empty/null tries to bypass any proxy.
+You can also configure a specific proxy URL.

 ### `Username`
 Default: `null`